kanselarij-vlaanderen/au-kaleidos-css/README.md

-# AU2 Kaleidos SCSS
+# AU Kaleidos SCSS

-AU2 Kaleidos SCSS as a separate package.
+AU Kaleidos SCSS as a separate package.

 This package consists of 2 SCSS files.